Are Molecules Magical? Non-Stabilizerness in Molecular Bonding: Acknowledgements

 \section{Acknowledgements}

 M.S. would like to thank Junggi Yoon and Pablo Martinez Azcona for discussions, and Kyung Hee University for visits during the writing of this manuscript.
 The authors acknowledge funding via the FNR-CORE Grant ``BroadApp'' (FNR-CORE C20/MS/14769845) and ERC-AdG Grant ``FITMOL''.
+We thank the anonymous referees for their thorough reading of the manuscript and for their insightful comments, which allowed us to enhance both the clarity and the overall presentation of this work.